ShobaS/Daily-Log/log.md

 Day 47:
 Completed the Camper challenge.
 Nothing much.
 Planning to learn promises in some depth.
 Have to start the next challenge.

+Day 48:
+Watched a video for React's new Context API and learned some stuff.
+Made a PR and got comments for Camper challenge.
+Need to work on it further.
+Had a discussion for the Journal App.